 The Moscow Times corroborated this story, though they claimed three people were seriously injured, rather than two.
 It seems clear that the incident was unintentional, and was likely caused by confusion between the pilot of the single-seat attack helicopter and the command and control elements nearby.
 This would not be the first or the last high profile incident involving friendly fire and the Russian military.

 In 2015, a Russian MiG-31 Foxhound shot down a fellow Russian MiG using an R-33 long-range air-to-air missile in a training exercise near the Mongolian border.
 Russian officials attempted to cover up the incident, but reports finally reached the media in 2017, the same year as the above helicopter incident.
-Earlier this week, a Russian Su-35S participating in a training exercise accidentally shot down a Russian Su-30 when it opened fire with its 30mm canon loaded with live rounds.
+Last year, a Russian Su-35S participating in a training exercise accidentally shot down a Russian Su-30 when it opened fire with its 30mm canon loaded with live rounds.